Coveo-Turbo/cli/README.md

 - Serve the compiled distributable as a static resource that can be loaded onto the page.
 - Serve installed components in the `node_modules` folder under the @coveops scope as static resources that can be loaded onto the page.
-- Serve all HTML pages in the sandbox folder.
+- Serve all HTML pages in the pages folder.
 - Pass parameters from the environment or CLI arguments to the running instance to be used in the application via the `demoConfig` variable declared in `/config.js` when the server starts.

 > If no org-id or token are used, then a sample Coveo organization with some already indexed content is used.